 Stay 3 nights in Queenstown.

-Or, take a day trip to Glenorchy.
+Today, you have the option to take a day trip to Glenorchy.
 At the Head of Lake Wakatipu, Glenorchy is nestled between the Richardson (east) and Humboldt (west) Mountain Ranges and overlooked by the mighty snow-capped Mount Earnslaw in the north.
 From Glenorchy, you can travel on to a number of fantastic valleys, including Rees Valley, Paradise Valley, Dart Valley, and Routeburn Valley.
 These valleys border both Mt Aspiring National Park and Fiordland National Park, and they are ringed by some of the most dramatic mountains in New Zealand.
-The tiny Kinloch township lies further along the road; this is an excellent spot to enjoy a coffee while taking in the views over the stunning shores of Lake Wakatipu.
+The tiny Kinloch township lies further along the road; this is an excellent spot to enjoy a coffee while taking in views over the stunning shores of Lake Wakatipu.

-Driving time Queenstown to Te Anau 171 km / 106 miles, 2.5 hours
+Driving time Queenstown to Te Anau 172 km / 106 miles, 2.5 hours

-Journey alongside Queenstown’s stunning Lake Wakatipu and then through lush green farmland to reach Te Anau, the gateway to Fiordland National Park.
+Journey alongside Queenstown’s stunning Lake Wakatipu and through lush green farmland to reach Te Anau, the gateway to Fiordland National Park.

-In the afternoon, join Fiordland Jet!
-Enjoy the thrill of jet boating down the majestic trout filled Waiau River, to the serene Lake Manapouri, step foot into ancient beach forests and learn all about this unique location among Fiordland National Park.
+Enjoy the thrill of jet boating down the majestic trout-filled Waiau River, to the serene Lake Manapouri.
+Step foot into ancient beech forests and learn all about this unique location among Fiordland National Park.
 Your journey begins with an exhilarating jet boat ride down the Waiau river.
 A picturesque spot, the Waiau river is lined by ancient beech tree forest and is the Anduin River; the great river of Middle Earth!
 Featured in the opening scene from The Lord of the Rings!
 Get the inside-story on The Lord of the Rings filming locations, and the crazy logistics involved in filming.
 Experience the thrill and excitement as you cruise down the powerful, surging, Waiau River.
-Stop in some quiet and tranquil spots, to soak up the amazing surrounds, spot a few trout, and learn about the unique environment and fascinating history.
+Stop in quiet and tranquil spots to soak up the amazing surrounds, spot a few trout, and learn about the unique environment and fascinating history.

 Stay 2 nights in Te Anau.

-Driving time Te Anau to Milford Sound 116 km / 72 miles, 2.5 hours
+Driving time Te Anau to Milford Sound 119 km / 75 miles, 2.5 hours

 Today, enjoy the stunning Milford Sound Nature Cruise!
 The Milford Road (between Te Anau and Milford) is one of the finest alpine drives in the world.
 The scenery is exceptional, ranging from broad grassy flats, dense rainforest, and towering mountains through to glacial lakes and alpine herb fields.
 No other road in Fiordland offers such a diverse glimpse into New Zealand’s alpine zone.